OpenGATE/garf/garf_models/readme.md

+## test02

+- idem test01 with voxelized IEC phantom and voxelized source
+- ref done 2e4 Bq
+- no AA for arf (need scatter)
+- AA for ff, direct only

 ## test01

 - Intevo
 - Lu177, melp
 - no phantom (in Air)
 - 2 point-sources + AA
+- good one is intevo_lu177_v3_v036.pth

 ## garf generation